AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 ## Accessing the System

-When on the Rose-Hulman network, you can access the live copy at <http://glados-lb.csse.rose-hulman.edu/> (note: this is **not** https).
+When on the Rose-Hulman network, you can access the live copy at <https://glados.csse.rose-hulman.edu/>.

 If you need a local copy the system, view the [installation guide](installation.md).